hidecode221b/U4Opt/README.md

 #### MPW and BM radiations

 The flux of multi-pole wiggler (MPW) and bending magnet (BM) radiation can be added in Igor version.
 The flux of MPW is limited at the horizontal acceptance angle of 1 mrad.
 The magnet type and periodic length are equivalent to those used in the undulator.
-The magnetic field of BM is evaluated from the beam energy because the circumarence is roughly proportional to the beam energy.
+The magnetic field of BM is evaluated from the beam energy because the circumarence is roughly proportional to the beam energy ([Lightsources2018.csv](/LS/Lightsources2018.csv)).

 ## Usage